What Is Rotavirus?

 There is also a very small risk of a serious bowel obstruction called intussusception .

 Children should not get the vaccine if they:

-- Have had a life-threatening allergic reaction from a previous dose or any of its components
+- Have had an allergic reaction to a previous dose of the vaccine

 What Other Ways Can Rotavirus Be Prevented Besides Vaccination?